DevExpress/devextreme-documentation/api-reference/10 UI Components/dxNumberBox/1 Configuration/format.md

 - Object
 Full format configuration.
 The object structure is shown in the [format](/Documentation/ApiReference/Common/Object_Structures/format/) API section.

-[note] With this property specified, a press on Minus Sign (-) inverts the current value instead of entering "-".
+[note] With this property specified, a press on the minus sign (-) inverts the current value instead of entering "-".

 [note] If you set this property, the number pad keyboard appears on mobile devices when users focus the editor.
 Such keyboards may not have a decimal character.
 Set the [mode](/api-reference/10%20UI%20Components/dxNumberBox/1%20Configuration/mode.md '/Documentation/ApiReference/UI_Components/dxNumberBox/Configuration/#mode') property to *"text"* to use the standard keyboard instead.